 It’s no secret that Ubud is home to some of Bali’s very best restaurants.
 It’s where you’ll find two of Indonesia’s most award-winning fine-diners, as well as Bali’s most famous Bagi Guling warung.
 From one end of the spectrum to the other, Ubud’s food scene is as diverse as its verdant, jungle-covered landscapes.

-So, to help you on your culinary tour, here’s our list of where to eat in Ubud, helpfully broken down into Everyday Eats, Cool Cafes, Splurging Treats and Local Loves.
-Happy munching Honeys!
+To help you on your culinary tour, here’s our list of where to eat in Ubud, helpfully broken down into Everyday Eats, Cool Cafes, Splurging Treats and Local Loves.
+Happy munching!

 – – – EVERYDAY EATS – – –